 Video is just as much about what you see as about what you hear.
 Make sure the space behind your camera is clear and uncluttered.
 Film yourself against a plain wall if possible, to keep the focus where it should be – on you.
 Any larger shot of your room in the background should be clean and organized.
-No passing people, animals or distracting piles of laundry in view.
+No passing people, animals, or distracting piles of laundry in view.
 You can certainly have a small plant or small frame to give a bit of personality to your shot.
 If using Zoom, try experimenting with settings like choosing to “blur” your background or “touch up” your appearance.

 “I’ll never forget a particular Skype interview from my days in UCLA Anderson Admissions,” reflects Fortuna’s Jessica Chung, former UCLA Anderson Associate Director of Admissions.
 “I have no recollection now of who he was, what he said, or what he wore, only that I could not stop fixating on his messy, unmade bed in the background.
 That tidbit went into my writeup post-interview.”
 As with your attire, you want to be memorable for all the right reasons.

 Set up a test beforehand to ensure your lighting is strong – not too bright or too dark.
 Position yourself to be facing the light to give the interviewer the best view of your face.
 Try moving your screen to different venues in your home to secure the best light; some clients use small light rings which are easy to attach near your computer camera.
-I had a client that persistently looked sweaty, so I recommend some blotting papers at the pharmacy.
+I had a client that persistently looked sweaty, so I recommend some blotting papers from the pharmacy.
 As mentioned, if you’re on Zoom you can take advantage of the “touch up my appearance” feature (Settings > Video dialogue > “Touch up my appearance”).
 Speaking of glow, according to Stitch Fix, the three colors that work for everyone are blush, red and black, although you can consult their handy guide to find the colors that look best on you.

-Flawless Internet connectivity being a given, you’ll want to ensure you have excellent sound quality.
-Seek a quiet space and use earphones to improve sound (they can cut unexpected background noise).
+With flawless Internet connectivity being given, you’ll want to ensure you have excellent sound quality.
+Seek a quiet space and use earphones to improve the sound (they can cut unexpected background noise).
 Your voice should be the only one that’s heard in the interview.
 Your voice should be clear and easy to hear while speaking at a normal pitch and volume.
 Make sure your computer settings are updated – Zoom, for example, makes frequent changes that require updating to function optimally.
 Test that your microphone is working properly and computer settings are updated for audio.
-And by all means, make sure the link works before you attempt to open it at the time of the call.
+And by all means, ensure the link works before you attempt to open it at the time of the call.

 Jot down a few bullets or talking points or outline a quick structure, e.g., main answer and supporting examples.
 But avoid overly scripting – you want to appear fluid and natural on camera.
 “A big upshot is that you have the opportunity to place things outside your interviewer’s field of vision,” says Fortuna’s Sharon Joyce, former Berkeley Haas Associate Director of Admissions.
 “You can have sticky notes with keywords or messages on your wall.
 Just a couple of ‘cliff notes’ in the background to help you get unstuck if necessary.”
 That said, think a couple of post-it notes at eye level to refresh your memory or keep you focused; you do not want to read full sentences off a pre-prepared script or have your eyes darting about the room.
 The interviewer can tell if you are reciting, which will undermine your authenticity.

 Play around with posture to see what’s most effective for you.
-Fortuna’s Jason Yeh is a fan of standing for more energy.
-Sharon is a big proponent of adding two minutes of power posting to your pre-interview ritual, popularized by HBS psychologist Amy Cuddy in her TED Talk.
-Not only is it a set up for a more effective interview experience, but research also shows it boosts your internal state by making you feel more powerful.
+I’m a fan of standing for more energy.
+Sharon is a big proponent of adding two minutes of power posing to your pre-interview ritual, popularized by HBS psychologist Amy Cuddy in her TED Talk.
+Not only is it a setup for a more effective interview experience, but research also shows it boosts your internal state by making you feel more powerful.
 As you do, visualize success.
 Ask yourself, what is the number one thing I want my interviewer to remember about me?

 That said, do conduct the standard pre-interview rituals – identify your key selling points to deliver clear and concise answers, practice responding on camera to be as natural and confident as possible, and stay grounded to let your personality shine through.